tinymce/tinymce-docs/_includes/configuration/max-height.md

 ## max_height

-This option allows you to set the maximum height that a user can stretch the entire TinyMCE interface (by grabbing the dragable area in the bottom right of the editor interface) when using the modern theme.
+Without the `autoresize` plugin, this option allows you to set the maximum height that a user can stretch the entire TinyMCE interface (by grabbing the dragable area in the bottom right of the editor interface).

-> Note that this behavior is different than the [`autoresize`]({{ site.baseurl }}/plugins/autoresize) plugin, which controls the resizing of the editable area only, not the entire editor.
+With the `autoresize` plugin, this option sets the minimum height the editor can automatically shrink to.

 **Type:** `Number`